wghost/UPKUtils/doc/PatchUPK_Readme.txt

     Find-and-replace (FNR) style patching (UPKModder compatibility)
 -----------------------------------------------------------------------------------------------------------------

-Since v.3.2 BEFORE_HEX and AFTER_HER are considered a unique commands and behave similar to those of UPKModder.
+Since v.3.2 BEFORE_HEX and AFTER_HEX are considered a unique commands and behave similar to those of UPKModder.

 [BEFORE_HEX] (with optional [/BEFORE_HEX]) will set current scope to search string.